June-Skeeter/Geocoding_Tool/README.md

 ## Note

 When doing the git clone, use this repository instead of the lab4 repo.
-Use the following command for the git cone step:
+Use the following command for the git clone step:

 git clone https://github.com/June-Skeeter/Geocoding_Tool.git